Healthy Homes Assessment Twyford

 Twyford Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Twyford and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Twyford and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standard that apply or will be applied to an apartment rental.

-• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 From 1 July 2023

-• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes